Your questions answered

 Why are you spending more and more money on migration services?

 It is important that people who have newly arrived in the city have support services to ensure they are able to integrate and are able to contribute to the wider society.
-All of these services are grant funded – meaning the money comes from central government sources.
+These services are grant funded – meaning the money comes from central government sources.
 No Council Taxpayer money is used to fund any of these services.

 Why don’t students have to pay Council Tax?
 You’d have more money if they did.